lloydst/p80-internship-angular/src/app/store/Readme.md

 unfortunatly the ngrx schematics arent the smartest thing

 # generate
-auth is just a place holder it should also not a plural; so book but not books
+name is just a place holder it should also not a plural; so book as a 'name' is good but 'books' is bad

 ## action
-action definitions
+action (definitions)
-`ng generate action store/actions/auth --actions index.ts`
+`ng generate action store/actions/name --actions index.ts`
 ## reducer
 state, initial state, state functions
-`ng generate reducer store/reducers/auth --reducers index.ts`
+`ng generate reducer store/reducers/name --reducers index.ts`
 ## effects
 http request for instance
-`ng generate effect store/effects/auth --module app.module --root true` needs the following imports :
+`ng generate effect store/effects/name --module app.module --root true` needs the following imports on a component if you want to make http calls too/from the state:

 `import { Injectable } from '@angular/core';`